seanbaxter/circle/README.md

   }
 }
 ```
 Reproduced above is a simplified version of Duff's device, an infamous memcpy function designed to reduce the amount of branching in the operation.
+(The loop is optimally interleaved with the switch, but I'm trying to illustrate some other points and don't want to add to the confusion.)
 Once we enter the switch, perform an assignment and unconditionally progress to the next case statement.
 This algorithm cries out for automation.
 The case statements have indices that run from 8 down to 1, modulo 8.
 Can we give it the Circle treatment?

 [**duff2.cxx**](examples/duff/duff2.cxx)
 ```cpp